 This project approval software aims to provide creatives with contextual feedback.
 Approvers can pinpoint exactly where the issue lies on the proof and leave annotations with arrows and rectangles for further context.
 These comments can be replied to, keeping the whole conversation in Ashore.
 Approvers each have the opportunity to review the proof, give feedback, and either approve it, not approve it, or approve it with changes.

 With a proper plan for your projects and an established workflow structure, your project approval process will be a breeze.
-Let Ashore get your projects to port – request a demo today!
+Let Ashore get your projects to port – sign up for free today!